montagestudio/firefly/README.md

 3. Run `./deploy/build/rebuild.sh` to put the images on the staging servers.
 This will fail frequently, so rerun until you see `Registered firefly staging deploy ...`
 4. After verifying on staging, deploy to production with `./deploy/build/rebuild.sh -p`

+If you change anything in `authorized_keys`, `sudoers` or `provision/base.sh` then you will need to rebuild the *base image*.
+This is used to build each image in the above steps.
+To do this run `./deploy/build/images.sh -f`.

 Deploy background
 -----------------